Organic certification: United States

-In the United States the situation is undergoing its own FDA Food Safety Modernization Act.

 Canada

 In Canada, certification was implemented at the federal level on June 30, 2009.
 Mandatory certification is required for agricultural products represented as organic in import, export and inter-provincial trade, or that bear the federal organic logo.
 In Quebec, provincial legislation provides government oversight of organic certification within the province, through the Quebec Accreditation Board (Conseil D'Accréditation Du Québec).
 Only products that use at least 95% organic materials in production are allowed to bear the Canadian organic logo.
-Products between 70-95% may declare they have xx% of organic ingredients, however they do not meet requirements to bear the certified logo.
+Products between 70–95% may declare they have xx% of organic ingredients, however they do not meet requirements to bear the certified logo.
 Transitioning from a conventional agricultural operation to an organic operation takes the producers up to three years to receive organic certification, during which time products cannot be marketed as organic products, and producers will not receive pricing premiums on their goods during this time.
 Cows, sheep, and goats are the only livestock that are allowed to be transitioned to organic, under Canada's regulations.
 They must undergo organic management for one year before their products can be considered certified organic.